Humi-HR/workdays/README.md

 ## Usage

-By default, Workdays will use `:ca` as the default locale.
+By default, Workdays will use `:ca_on` as the default locale.

 ```ruby
 Date.new(2017, 2, 8)  .workday? # => true